 A DMV reexamination hearing (sometimes called a P&M hearing) is a hearing to determine whether a person’s driver’s license should be revoked because medical conditions make him or her unsafe to drive.
 These conditions can be physical or mental.
-But they must actually affect the driver’s ability to safely operate a motor vehicle.
+But they must actually impact the driver’s ability safely to operate a motor vehicle.

 Medical conditions are a common cause of driver’s license suspensions and restrictions for elderly drivers.
 But California drivers of all ages can be affected.